johnny353535/yoi/docs/_pages/start/index.md

 permalink: start/
 ---

-# What is YOI?
+# What is Yoi?

-<p class="intro">YOI (pronounced <i>yo-ee</i>) is Yoshino’s custom-built frontend component library.
+<p class="intro">Yoi (pronounced <i>yo-ee</i>) is Yoshino’s custom-built frontend component library.
 It enables our team to design, build and test web pages <i>directly in the browser</i>.
 It was made to be used by designers with basic knowledge of HTML and CSS – at its core stands a <i>simple HTML-based interface</i>.</p>

 ## Quick to Learn

-If you are already familiar with the [basics of HTML](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics), you will quickly learn how to use YOI since _you will only write HTML_.
+If you are already familiar with the [basics of HTML](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics), you will quickly learn how to use Yoi since _you will only write HTML_.
 No CSS and not a single line of JavaScript.
 We kept things simple because we designed this system with _non-programmers_ in mind.

 ## Easy to Use